-In 1990, Robert Lauterborn offered another version of the marketing mix that emphasized the consumer’s perspective.
-The marketing mix of Jerome McCarthy’s version which contains 4P is more impressed by the point of view of the manufacturer or marketer.
-Lauterborn’s marketing mix formulation is as follows
+In 1990, thirty years after 4P’s McCarthy, Robert Lauterborn offered another version of the marketing mix 4C that emphasized the consumer’s perspective.
+The marketing mix of Jerome McCarthy’s version and Borden which contains 4P is more impressed by the point of view of the manufacturer or marketer.
+While Lauterborn version emphasis on the customer perspective.

 • Customer Value (something that is valuable to consumers) instead of Products